rweigel/phys260/Lorentz_Force_Wires/Lorentz_Force_Wires.md

 <img src="figures/Rectangle_Triangle_Torque.svg"/>

 1. Will the loop a. tend to rotate?
 If so, what axis will it tend to rotate about?
-Determine this by drawing the direction of the force (determined using the right-hand-rule) on each segment of the wire.
+Determine this by drawing the direction of the force (determined using the right--hand rule) on each segment of the wire.

    \ifsolutions
    {\bf Answer: }Yes.
 Will rotate about $y$-axis ccw when viewed from point on $+y$ axis.